Stephiepants/GymTracker/README.md

 5. Run the demo. `yarn watch`

-6. The demo runs at `localhost:1234`.
-(Remember to provide URL model parameter e. g. `localhost:1234/?model=movenet`)
+6. The demo runs at `localhost:1234/?model=movenet`

 ## Errors mac:
 If you encounter errors during step 5 and you have a mac you can try to remove the yarn.lock, package-lock.json and noduel_module file in live_video folder.

 ## Errors windows/linux:
 Some users need to install "Visual Studio" with the workload "Desktop development with C++" included.